Ad Break Orchestration

 • Use dual-box (default) for standard side-by-side layout

-• Use L-bar when vertical space is premium
+• Use L-bar when vertical space is premium (L-bar not yet implemented)

 • Match layout to content and ad creative